[Guest Post] Redefining Kink Without Sex: Lessons in Non-Sexual BDSM from the Ace Spectrum by Void

 You’ll Make Friends

 I’ve got dear friends I first met at munches who I hope will be in my life forever.
 Kinksters are a friendly crowd and we love helping newcomers find their feet.
+You’ll meet all kinds of people at a BDSM munch, and not everyone will be your new bestie, but keep an open mind and chat to as many people as you can.

 The trick to making friends at a kink munch is to treat it like you would any other situation with new people.
 If in doubt, ask people about themselves, though avoid overly personal questions.
 Many kinky people are circumspect about sharing “real world” details about their lives.